Translate

 Winter Solstice 2016,a very eerie sunrise.

-Today was the shortest day, the Winter Solstice, and we had a very strange sunrise.
-It came in a week that had seen beautiful sunrises, and misty starts to the days.
+Today was the shortest day, the Winter Solstice, and we had an extraordinary sunrise.
+It came a week after we had seen beautiful sunrises and misty starts to the day.

-When I took the photographs, everything seemed normal, albeit the sun was shrouded in the mist, but now reflecting on them, I find it hard, to understand the sun's size! but I guess, the mist is just cutting out the sun's glare!
+When I took the photographs, everything seemed normal, albeit the sun was shrouded in mist.
+But now, reflecting on them, I find it hard to understand the sun's size!
+But I guess the mist is just cutting out the sun's glare!

 A few days before the Winter Solstice.